 API rate limits

-- Minutely limit — an app can make 60 API calls, per company, per minute.
+- Minutely limit: an app can make 60 API calls, per company, per minute.

-Enabling linking for your customers
+Request permission for your customers to link

-Before you can access data from customers using Exact for their accounting, you need to set up an Exact integration in the Codat portal.
+Before you can access data from customers using Exact for their accounting, you need to set up an Exact integration in the Codat Portal.
 You'll need to:

 - Register a new application on Exact’s developer site.

-- Add your secure keys to the Codat portal.
+- Add your secure keys to the Codat Portal.